Three Principles

 The modern democratic system was born out of the process of the growing capitalist class demanding civil rights, including the right to property.
 For this reason, economic freedoms are the precondition for modern civil rights, and the two are fundamentally inseparable.
 For instance, in the Eastern developmental dictatorships, capitalist economic growth brought a remarkable expansion of civil liberties and rights, and often led to democratization.
 On the other hand, in all of the nations of the Eastern bloc that abolished economic freedom in the name of communist theory, all democratic institutions immediately collapsed and human rights were suspended.

-Of course, the right to economic freedom is essential for the future prosperity of Asperger's, and we must avoid a situation where our company is taken over by anti-capitalists.
+Of course, the right to economic freedom is essential for the future prosperity of Asperger's, and we must avoid a situation where our organization is taken over by anti-capitalists.

 以民爲主(Democracy)